-Pyrolysis Oil Gains Prominence as Biofuels Continue to See Growing Preference in Line with Global Sustainability Drive
+Pyrolysis Oil Market Gains Prominence as Biofuels Continue to See Growing Preference in Line with Global Sustainability Drive

 With the unprecedentedly growing energy demand worldwide, it remains a fact that around 85% of the need is still met through conventional fossil fuel-based resources such as coal, petroleum, and natural gas.
 However, with the aggravating challenges of rapidly depleting conventional energy resources, it becomes imperative to accelerate a shift towards an enduring, affordable, sustainable, and more dependable energy system.
 The global sustainability drive has been highlighting the significance of renewables for a safer, decarbonised future of the world.
 The clean energy is being increasingly proposed as a paramount, globally, which is well supported by the regulatory efforts taken by the various governments from across the world.
 With waste to energy projects gathering momentum, bio-oils such as pyrolysis oil are gaining prominence, creating a sizeable market in the global biofuels landscape.
 The global pyrolysis oil market is likely to expand progressively over the foreseeable future.

-Pyrolysis Oil Presents a Promising Bio-oil Alternative
+Pyrolysis Oil Market Offers a Promise of Bio-oil Alternative

 A wide range of materials can be handled by pyrolysis; however, the yields of bio-oil are often source-dependent.
 Pyrolysis, an irreversible process, involves the change of physical phase and chemical composition.
 The bio-oil produced from pyrolysis is similar to other energy alternatives but the lifecycle of the oil greener than other substitutes – 70-90% lower greenhouse has (GHG) emissions, SOx emissions – similar to natural gas.